-The Agency contends that the amendments to Part 217 are being proposed to extend the compliance date for $NO_x$ requirements for a number of source categories and that the amendments do not impose any additional requirements upon affected sources.
+The Agency contended that the amendments to Part 217 are being proposed to extend the compliance date for NO_x requirements for a number of source categories and that the amendments did not impose any additional requirements upon affected sources.
 SR at 13.
-The Agency therefore believes that an analysis of technical feasibility and economic reasonableness is not appropriate.
+The Agency therefore believed that an analysis of technical feasibility and economic reasonableness was not appropriate.
 Id.

-The Agency notes, however, that an analysis of the technical feasibility and economic reasonableness was performed in the initial rulemaking in R08-19.
+The Agency noted, however, that an analysis of the technical feasibility and economic reasonableness was performed in the initial rulemaking in R08-19.
 SR at 13.
-The Agency states that, "[b]y extending the compliance date for the $NO_x$ requirements, affected sources gain an economic benefit by delaying implementation costs and associated expenses, such as installation, monitoring, and recordkeeping and reporting costs."
+The Agency stated that, "[b]y extending the compliance date for the NO_x requirements, affected sources gain an economic benefit by delaying implementation costs and associated expenses, such as installation, monitoring, and recordkeeping and reporting costs."
 Id.